RedHatInsights/cloud-connector/README.md

 ##### Connection Status #####

 A `ConnectionStatus` message is initiated by the *Client*.
-It is published as a retained message when the client initializes itself at startup.
-When a client is shutting down, it will clear this retained message by publishing a new, empty retained message.
+It is published as a QOS 1 message when the client initializes itself at startup.
+When a client is shutting down, it will publish a `ConnectionStatus` message with the state set to `offline`.
+The `offline` message will be published as a QOS 1 message.

 The `content` field of a `ConnectionStatus` message must contain two fields: